 - o IPv6 Header.
-Note that: - The traffic class may be set by the ingress router to ensure correct PHB treatment by transit routers between the ingress and egress, and correct QoS disposition at the egress router. - The flow label, as defined in [RFC6437] may be set by the ingress router to indicate a flow of packets from the client which may not be reordered by the network (if there is a requirement for finer grained ECMP load balancing than percircuit load balancing). - The next header will be set to 0x73 to indicate that the next header is L2TPv3.
+Note that: - \ The traffic class may be set by the ingress router to ensure correct PHB treatment by transit routers between the ingress and egress, and correct QoS disposition at the egress router.

+\ The flow label, as defined in [RFC6437] may be set by the ingress router to indicate a flow of packets from the client which may not be reordered by the network (if there is a requirement for finer grained ECMP load balancing than percircuit load balancing).
-In the "Static 1:1" case the IPv6 source address may correspond to a port or port/VLAN being transported as an L2 circuit, or may correspond to a virtual interface terminating inside the router (e.g. if L2 circuits are being used within a multipoint VPN, or if an anycast address is being terminated on a set of data center virtual machines.)

-- As with the source address the IPv6 destination address may correspond to a port or port/VLAN being transported as an L2 circuit, or to a virtual interface. - o Session ID.
+- \ The next header will be set to 0x73 to indicate that the next header is L2TPv3. - \ In the "Static 1:1" case the IPv6 source address may correspond to a port or port/VLAN being transported as an L2 circuit, or may correspond to a virtual interface terminating inside the router (e.g. if L2 circuits are being used within a multipoint VPN, or if an anycast address is being terminated on a set of data center virtual machines.) - \ As with the source address the IPv6 destination address may correspond to a port or port/VLAN being transported as an L2 circuit, or to a virtual interface. - O Session ID.
 In the "Static 1:1 mapping" case described in Section 2, the IPv6 address identifies an L2TPv3 session directly, thus at endpoints supporting one-stage resolution (IPv6 Address only) the Session ID SHOULD be ignored upon receipt.
-It is RECOMMENDED that the remote endpoint is configured to set the Session ID to all ones (0xFFFFFFFF) for easy identification in case of troubleshooting.
+It is RECOMMENDED that the remote endpoint is configured to set the Session ID to all ones (0xffffffff) for easy identification in case of troubleshooting.
 For compatibility with other tunnel termination platforms supporting only two-stage resolution (IPv6 Address + Session ID), this specification recommends supporting explicit configuration of Session ID to any value other than zero (including all ones).
 The Session ID of zero MUST NOT be used, as it is reserved for use by L2TP control messages as specified in RFC3931.
-Note that the Session ID is unidirectional the sent and received Session IDs at an endpoint may be different. - O Cookie.
+Note that the Session ID is unidirectional, the sent and received Session IDs at an endpoint may be different. - o Cookie.
 64-bit cookie, configured and described as in Section 3.
 All packets for a destined L2 circuit (or L2TPv3 Session) MUST match one of the cookie values configured for that circuit.
-Any packets that do not contain a valid cookie value MUST be discarded (see RFC3931 for more details). - o Payload (variable length).
+Any packets that do not contain a valid cookie value MUST be discarded (see RFC3931 for more details). - o L2-specific sublayer (optional).
+As noted above this will be present if VCCV and/or frame sequencing is required.
+If VCCV is required then any frames with bit 0 (the "V-bit") set are VCCV messages.
+If frame sequencing is required then any frames with bit 1 (the "S-bit") set have a valid frame sequence number in bits 8 31.

+o Payload (variable length).
 As noted above the preamble and any service-delimiting tags MUST be stripped before encapsulation and the FCS MUST be stripped unless FCS retention is configured at both ingress and egress routers.
 Since a new FCS is added at each hop when the encapsulating IP packet is transmitted the payload is protected against bit errors.